-When you join the University you become part of the Exeter family which continues after you graduate and become a part of the alumni community.
-We are here to help support you through every stage of your professional life from career mentoring for current students to careers advice for recent graduates and networking events which are open to all our alumni.
-While you’re a student at Exeter you will have access to over 80,000 alumni in 172 countries via a whole host of opportunities.
+When you join University you become part of the Exeter family which continues after graduation as you join our alumni community.
+We are here to help support you through every stage of your professional life from career mentoring for current students, to careers advice for recent graduates and networking events which are all open to alumni.
+While you’re a student you will have access to over 80,000 alumni in 172 countries, via a whole host of opportunities.
 Student employability talks delivered by alumni, our careers advice service – eXepert – and the mentoring programme are just a few.

-Once you become a part of the alumni community yourself, you can take advance of the numerous alumni benefits, including access to free online journals, networking and social events and ongoing careers advice.
+Once you become a part of the alumni community yourself, you can take advance of numerous alumni benefits, including access to free online journals, networking and social events and ongoing careers advice.

 Plenty of students choose to supplement their student loans with working part-time.
 Apart from the obvious benefit of providing ready cash, having a part-time job can provide you with an important addition to your CV: experience!
-There are two part-time jobs fairs held each year to put you in touch with local employers and a wide range of local part-time vacancies are advertised through our online careers system ‘My Career Zone’.
-There are exciting opportunities to undertake paid work directly with the University through our Student Campus Partnership scheme.
+There are two part-time jobs fairs held annually to put you in touch with local employers and a wide range of local part-time vacancies are advertised through our online careers system ‘My Career Zone’.
+There are exciting opportunities to undertake paid work with the University through our Student Campus Partnership scheme.

 Work experience is highly valued by employers – regardless of what sector you are interested in working in.
 If you feel uncertain about the future, it can be a great way to gain the insight that will help you make career choices.
 You could gain work experience through your course by choosing modules that allow you to apply your skills in the workplace: Applied Drama; Humanities in the Workplace; Archaeology Professional Placement all include work placements.
 The Career Zone can support you to find paid internships, work experience and volunteering.
 There are a many exciting volunteering projects you can get involved with.